XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 A compiler for Java is included in what is called a *Java Development Kit(JDK)*.
 The JDK consists of the Java compiler, the JVM as well as the Java core classes.
 For the editor, we can choose from a variety of popular editors, but in this tutorial we will use NetBeans.

 The JDK is found on this [link](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 Follow the instructions to download and install.
-Now we need to setup the path.
-This allows you to run Java using the commandline.
+Now we need to set up the path.
+This allows you to run Java using the command-line.

 #### For Windows :
 * Open Control Panel